Easily Create Slug in Laravel for Posts

 composer require cviebrock/eloquent-sluggable

-Before this, make sure you have a unique “slug” column in your post table or whichever table you want to generate slug for.
+Before this, make sure you have a unique “slug” column in your post table or whichever table you want to generate a slug for.

 Now, you need to update your eloquent model.
 Your model should import the Sluggable trait and you need to define the abstract method sluggable().